50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Ans:

-47. Could you elaborate on the distinction between a keyword-driven framework and a data-driven framework?
+47. What distinguishes a keyword-driven framework from a data-driven framework?

 Ans: